-As is the case with many global companies, we are subject, from time to time, to litigation, including product liability suits, as described above.
+As is the case with many global companies, we are subject, from time to time, to legal proceedings and litigation, including, but not limited to, actions relating to product liability, employment matters, intellectual property, contract disputes and other commercial matters.
 Because the outcome of litigation is inherently difficult to predict, it is possible that the outcome of litigation could entail significant cost for us and harm our business.
 The fact that we operate in international markets also increases the risk that we may face legal exposures as we seek to comply with a large number of varying legal and regulatory requirements.
-Any successful claim against us could adversely affect our business, financial condition and results of operations.
+If any such proceedings were to result in an unfavorable outcome, it could adversely affect our business, financial condition and results of operations.